X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Simulation Results

 \subsection{X-REFINE Double Optimization}

 Threshold selection for input and architecture pruning is critical for optimizing BER performance, as formulated in (8).
-Leveraging the sign-stabilized LRP-$\epsilon$ rule, subcarriers are categorized based on relevance scores ($R$): (i) Reliable ($R \approx 1$): the subcarriers having the highest relevance scores.
-In the context of channel estimation, pilot subcarriers are considered reliable. (ii) Contributing ($R > 0$): the subcarriers having positive relevance scores are considered beneficial to the FNN-based channel estimation. (iii) Neutral ($R = 0$): zero relevance score signifies that the model is not considering the corresponding subcarriers at all in the channel estimation task. (iv) Harmful ($R < 0$), negative relevance scores identify harmful subcarriers that actively mislead the FNN by propagating noise-induced errors, and thus degrade the FNN's estimation accuracy.
-Unlike exhaustive threshold searches, X-REFINE preserves only the contributing and reliable subcarriers.
+Leveraging the sign-stabilized LRP-$\epsilon$ rule, subcarriers are categorized based on relevance scores ($\bar{\ma{r}}$): (i) Reliable ($\bar{\ma{r}} \approx 1$): the subcarriers having the highest relevance scores.
+In the context of channel estimation, pilot subcarriers are considered reliable. (ii) Contributing ($\bar{\ma{r}} > 0$): the subcarriers having positive relevance scores are considered beneficial to the FNN-based channel estimation. (iii) Neutral ($\bar{\ma{r}} = 0$): zero relevance score signifies that the model is not considering the corresponding subcarriers at all in the channel estimation task. (iv) Harmful ($\bar{\ma{r}} < 0$), negative relevance scores identify harmful subcarriers that actively mislead the FNN by propagating noise-induced errors, and thus degrade the FNN's estimation accuracy.
+We note that X-REFINE preserves only the contributing and reliable subcarriers as relevant inputs.
 For structural pruning, we evaluate percentile-based thresholds $P \in \{15, 20, 25, 30\}$.
 Recall that the objective here is to select the pruning percentile where the BER is minimized.
+Figure~{\ref{fig:proposed_opt_x_refine}} illustrates these optimizations for the HF channel model employing QPSK modulation.
+Notably, optimizing the FNN input while maintaining the full architecture, X-REFINE (Input), yields a more significant BER improvement than keeping the full input and optimizing only the architecture for different percentiles.
+This ensures that data-driven optimization, achieved by filtering relevant inputs, is more beneficial than model-driven optimization via architectural pruning.
+Finally, the double optimization achieves the best performance-complexity-interpretability trade-off, proving that high-quality input filtering is the primary driver of the performance gain.